 The 619DSRI enables system integrators to establish de-centralized, interoperable networks.

-There are two audio bridges we offer to organizations throughout the world.
+There are a number of audio bridges or interoperability gateways we offer to organizations throughout the world.
 The 619DSRI uses firmware and provides system integrators with advanced ways to establish de-centralized, interoperable networks that do not require intervention from central control rooms.
 Equipped with eight ports, it’s particularly useful for large networks.

 The 619EI provides a system configured by front panel DIP switches that is simple to use but very flexible in operation.
 It has six ports.

 The IPR400 S2 is a full featured, fast and flexible multi-channel VoIP radio interface with RoIP gateway software.
 It combines Voice over IP extensions for analog radio equipment and interoperability between disparate radio systems all in one.